TomasTillmann/ElevatorSystemSimulation/README.md

 This approach has several advantages.
 Firstly, we can easily see how specific elevator system behaves and what decisions does it make in each situation.
 Secondly, we can also easily tweak input parameters and see by how much different elevator systems differ.
 Thridly, we are very flexible in what efficiency functions to choose and by what metrics evaluate elevator systems.
 And last but not least, we can very easily add on new strategies in the future and test them against already collected data.

-The only disadvantage I see is that each simulation might take some nontrivial amount of time.
+The only disadvantage I see is that each simulation might take some nontrivial amount of time, but I don't think it should be an issue (definitely not on simple strategies, like some scheduling algorithms).

-## Definitions
+# Program implementation of formal model
 TODO:
 * make this more software oriented, math definitions above
 * delete some and update

 ### **Simulation**
-* It is a discrete simulation, where every step of the simulation elevators can either move up, down, stay or board people (these are all the events).
-It uses standard discrete simulation techniques and patterns.
+* every step of the simulation elevators can either move up, down, stay or board people (these are all the events).

 #### Attributes
+* scheduler
+* global time
-* Scheduler
+* current situation

 ### **Elevator**
-* Are controlled by Central Elevator Scheduler
+* Controlled by strategy
 * Elevator in a building.
 There might be elevators with different parameters in the same building, hence each of a different type.
 * Elevator doesn't need to have all attributes set.
-Some elevators can't know how many people is on board and knows just the current weight.
+Some elevators aren't sophisticated enough to know how many people is on board and knows just the current weight.
 Some others might not even know the current weight.

 #### Attributes
 * speed